Birding Tour Malaysia: Peninsular Malaysia

 Day 8.
 Fraser’s Hill to Taman Negara

 In the morning we will transfer to the Taman Negara area with a stopover for Dusky Crag Martin, Black Hornbill, Oriental Pied Hornbill, Rufescent Prinia, Banded Broadbill, and others.
 Upon arrival at Taman Negara village we will start exploring the area for Barred Buttonquail, Blue-crowned Hanging Parrot, Blue-rumped Parrot, Black-and-red Broadbill, Banded Woodpecker, Checker-throated Woodpecker, Asian Palm Swift, Black-thighed Falconet, Oriental Dollarbird, and Rufous-collared Kingfisher.

 Overnight: Taman Negara

-Day 9 – 11.
+Days 9 – 11.
 Three full days birding at Taman Negara

 Day 12.
 Taman Negara to Bukit Tinggi